vikchupak/Databases/MongoDB/MongoDB.md

 The only way to enforce uniqueness is to create unique index.
 But it is more like a workaround.\
 Mongoose can validate required, but it is the validation on ODM/code level, not the DBMS.\
-There is no way to forbid null values at MongoDB level, only on Mongoose.\
+There is no way to forbid null values at MongoDB level, only at ODM/Mongoose.\
 There is no ACID transactions out-the-box.

 MongoDB follows BASE transaction model.